GeordanKrahn/ExampleProject/README.md

 - ![Image 3](Assets/pics/explorer3.PNG)

-## publish branch to Github
+## Publish Branch to Github
-- Using your preferred application, create a github repository.
+- Using your preferred application (such as Github Desktop), create a github repository.

 - ![Image 4](Assets/pics/explorer4.PNG)
 - If you have done this correctly, there should be a .git folder in your project folder.
 This file is hidden, so you will need to change the settings in Explorer to show hidden files to see this folder.